#1 The entire concept makes no sense at all

 #5 Lacking any sort of clear appeal

-I am calling Cyberteam a magical girl show mostly because that is the one genre I am comfortable filing it under.
+I am calling Cyberteam in Akihabara a magical girl show mostly because that is the one genre I am comfortable filing it under.
 It has a cast of young girls, magic happens, they fight bad guys, that hits most of the items on the checklist.
 Beyond that the show really is a whole bunch of whatever and while I generally admire a project that won’t let itself be defined by genre trappings, at one point somebody, somewhere has to buy your show.

 The comedy is generally poor too, though this is a subjective matter and I am sure some will enjoy it if their fondness for cheesy 90’s anime surpasses that of mine.
 Even then, the romance in the show is really flat and limited to Hibari’s constant talk about her prince, which just… who cares?
 The “Prince” isn’t even around, and like so many other characters he can go entirely unmentioned for episodes at a time.
 Unreciprocated love can be interesting, see also Cardcaptor Sakura, but likening Hibari’s whining about a prince that may or may not exist to Sakura’s much more believable crush on an older boy would be insulting to one of the best mahou shoujo manga ever written.